Azure/azure-sdk/docs/typescript/design.md

 Most developers will want to process a list one item at a time.
 Higher-level APIs (for example, async iterators) are preferred in the majority of use cases.
 Finer-grained control over handling paginated result sets is sometimes required (for example, to handle over-quota or throttling).

-{% include requirement/MUST id="ts-pagination-provide-list" %} provide a `list` method that returns a `PagedAsyncIterableIterator` from the module `@azure/core-paging`.
+{% include requirement/MUST id="ts-pagination-provide-list" %} provide a `list` method that returns a `PagedAsyncIterableIterator`.

-{% include requirement/MUST id="ts-pagination-provide-bypage-settings" %} provide page-related settings to the `byPage()` iterator and not the per-item iterator.

 {% include requirement/MUST id="ts-pagination-take-continuationToken" %} take a `continuationToken` option in the `byPage()` method.
 You must rename other parameters that perform a similar function (for example, `nextMarker`).
 If your page type has a continuation token, it must be named `continuationToken`.

-{% include requirement/MUST id="ts-pagination-take-maxpagesize" %} take a `maxPageSize` option in the `byPage()` method.

 An example of a paginating client:
 <a name="ts-example-pagination"></a>